Ashhad1200/reactQuery/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 ## Description

-This project is a simple web application built with React, React Router, and Ant Design.
-It includes features for user registration, login, and protected routes.
-The application uses local storage to manage user authentication and provide a personalized experience.
+This project is a simple web application built with React, React Router, Ant Design, and React Query.
+It includes features for user registration, login, product management, and protected routes.
+The application uses JSON Server for backend APIs and stores data in JSON files.

 ## Features

-- **User Registration**: Allows users to create an account with a username, email, and password.
-Validation is performed to ensure the password and confirmation password match, and checks are done to ensure the username and email are unique.
+- **User Registration and Login**: Users can register, log in, and access protected routes.
+Data is managed through local storage.
-- **User Login**: Users can log in with their username and password.
-Authentication is verified against stored user data.
+- **Product Management**: Users can create, update, and delete products.
+Products are fetched and displayed using React Query.
-- **Protected Routes**: Certain routes are protected and require authentication.
-Users are redirected to the login page if they attempt to access a protected route without being logged in.
+- **Custom Hooks**: We utilize various custom hooks to fetch data using `axios` and the `fetch` API.
-- **User Logout**: Users can log out, which removes their data from local storage and redirects them to the login page.
+- **Ant Design UI**: We use Ant Design (AntD) for the UI, providing a clean and responsive interface.
-- **Personalized Greeting**: Displays the username of the logged-in user or a default greeting for guests.
+- **JSON Server**: The backend is mocked using JSON Server to simulate a database for products, categories, and users.

 ## Installation